New York. Chicago. Detroit. Berlin. Cities immortalized by the music they gave birth to, forever synonymous with Disco, House, Techno, and Hip-Hop.

 Transparency

 Following any recorded conversation that I intend to consider for inclusion in the book, I keep records of the person’s contact information, so that I may follow up to later confirm their willingness to participate.
-I also ask every participant how they wish to be named in the book — offering the option to be quoting using their full name, first name, or a pseudonym.
-This is typically included as part of the recorded conversation, for documented reference.

 Above all, I strive to respect the time, wishes, safety and privacy of all those I speak to for my book (and otherwise).
 I have developed this method and am sharing it for the sake of transparency.